cjlee112/pygr/doc/rest/reference/sqlgraph.rst

    database server in each cursor.fetchmany() operation.
 This can be important for speeding up data transfer from the database server.

+.. method:: SQLTable.new(**columnSettings)

+   creates a new row in the database, using the keyword arguments as column name-value pairs to save to that row.
+Returns the new row object.

 This class and its variants follow a simple rule for controlling